How To Change A Song From Major To Minor?

-In a major scale, the sixth note is located two octaves from the root.
+The sixth note is located two octaves from the root on a major scale.
 This is because a major chord has 3 whole steps between its root and its fifth, as opposed to a minor chord which has 2 half steps.
 A song in the key of G will have G-A-B-C# as one of its notes.
-One way to change this tune into the key of C would be to move up the pitches by one fret on every string, so that G becomes E-F#-G#-A – B becomes C and so forth.
+One way to change this tune into the key of C would be to move up the pitches by one fret on every string so that G becomes E-F#-G#-A – B becomes C and so forth.

 If you want to change a song from major to minor, there are several ways to do it.
 One option is to use relative minor, also called parallel minor.
 If you don’t want to use parallel minor, you can change a song’s key signature using the diatonic or tonic modes.

 Transposing In The Correct Direction

 The first thing you’ll need to do when transposing a song determines the key signature.
 If it’s a primary key, the transposition is easy.
 If it’s a minor key, the key signature will be different.
 Then, you’ll need to find the interval between the two keys.
 In most cases, this will be a whole step down or a major third down.